Substra/substra/docs/local_install_skaffold.md

 echo "192.168.65.2 substra-backend.node-1.com substra-frontend.node-1.com substra-backend.node-2.com substra-frontend.node-2.com" | sudo tee -a /etc/hosts
 ```

-## 3. Running the platform
+## Running the platform

 ### Start Substra

-- For Ubuntu, once Minikube is running and Tiller initialized, please go the `hlf-k8s`, `substra-backend` and `substra-frontend` repositories and run `skaffold dev` to start Substra with Skaffold.
-- For Mac, directly head to the tree repositories and start Substra with Skaffold.

-Please note that these commands are quite long to be executed and might take a few minutes.
+> Note: Please be aware that these commands are quite long to be executed and might take a few minutes, especially for the first installation.

+On both Mac and Ubuntu, once your Kubernetes cluster is up and running (started via Minikube or Docker) and Tiller initialized, you will need to start Substra with Skaffold.

 **In 3 different terminal windows, in this order**:

+#### 1. hlf-k8s repository

-1 In the `hlf-k8s` repository, please run the command `skaffold dev` (or `skaffold run` for detached mode).
+In the `hlf-k8s` repository, please run the command `skaffold dev` (or `skaffold run` for detached mode).
 The platform will be ready once the terminal displays:

 ```sh
 [network-org-2-peer-1-hlf-k8s-chaincode-install-0-4bdd4 fabric-tools] 2019-11-14 09:14:52.070 UTC [chaincodeCmd] install -> INFO 003 Installed remotely response:<status:200 payload:"OK" >